 - This fast pared-back curry is made in one large pot which means you retain all the flavor, whilst cutting down on the washing up.

 - With a homemade curry you know exactly what's going into it.
 There's no excessive oil or salt in this curry sauce.

 - This dish is made with mild curry powder, so it's ideal for younger diners.
 However, if you like your food spicy you can add more chili.

 - Made with coconut milk, this creamy curry is suitable for dairy free diners.

 - Use gluten free chicken stock and this recipe is ideal for celiacs or anyone following a gluten free diet.

-- Try some of these delicious curry recipes:
+- Don't miss also trying some of my other delicious curry recipes:

 Chicken & Chickpea Curry Ingredients

 Find the full list and quantities in the recipe card below.